mklabunde/mklabunde.github.io/_pages/about.md

 ---

 I am a first-year PhD student at the University of Passau advised by Professor Florian Lemmerich.
-I am particularly interested in interpretability of machine learning systems and improving our understanding of neural network learning.
+I am particularly interested in interpretability of machine learning systems and understanding the learning process of neural networks.